carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > ## Exercise 1: Explore the weather data
 >
->  1. Grab this object and save it as `weather_data`.
+>  1. Save the dataframe in `weather` with the name `weather_data`.
 >  2. How is the date reported?
 >  3. What other variables exist?
 >  4. What are the units for the different variables?
->  *Remember: Sometimes you need to use a search engine to understand what objects
+>  *Remember: Sometimes you need to use a search engine or help("functionname") to understand what objects
 >  are created from a specific R function.
 >
 > > ## Solution
 > >
 > >